Shutting it all out

 ‘Warum soll ich nicht beim Gehen – sprach er – in die Ferne sehen?

 Schön ist es auch anderswo, und hier bin ich sowieso.’

 [‘Why shouldn’t I, he said, look into the distance while walking?

 It’s beautiful elsewhere too, and I’m here anyway’]

 In fact, Busch’s ‘Mister Pief’ ends up falling into a swamp because he doesn’t see where he’s going.
 Today’s earphone addicts run similar risks, or worse ones.
 A recent report found that there has been a significant increase in deaths or serious injuries to pedestrians wearing earphones.
 Looking occasionally at the conduct of road users with their white earpieces, you can see why.

 Personally I love the iPod and its successors, and I will often sit at home with earphones listening to music.
 But that’s where it should be done.
 The rest of the time, we should live where we are, and experience what’s there.
-Including my lectures.Explore posts in the same categories: culture, society comment below, or link to this permanent URL from your own site.
+Including my lectures.culture, society comment below, or link to this permanent URL from your own site.